orbs-network/consensus-playground/src/algorithms/oa-pbft/algorithm.md

 * Abstracting away network layer - gossiping protocols for block, share, tx propagation.

 ## To be added to v1:
-* Timeouts and view change in PBFT
-* Sharing scheme
-* Syncing scheme
+* Syncing scheme - Until this is added, nodes that fall out of sync currently only have a limited capacity to return.

 > Written with [StackEdit](https://stackedit.io/).